 Or do you think wreaths should always be the traditional ring-shaped?

-If you have enjoyed our Christmas Star Wreath tutorial, why not check out some of our other quirky Christmas ideas.
+If you have enjoyed our wreath tutorial, why not check out some of our other quirky Christmas ideas.
 You can find a list of our favourites below.

 Our Twig Chandelier makes a beautiful ceiling Christmas Decoration.
 Check out our video tutorial to see exactly how we made it!